 by Julia M. Bruce, MSPC, Mental Health Coach,

-Keynote Speaker, CEO, Wellspring Christian Ministries
+Keynote Speaker, CEO, Wellspring Christian Ministrie

 Our adversary proclaims our guilt before God